-The following SQL scripts provide an example of DDL statements that create the schema owner and grant privileges in a pre-existing Oracle database.
+The following SQL scripts provide an example of DDL statements that create the database, schema owners, and iserver application user, then grant privileges in a pre-existing Oracle database.
 These steps are not necessary when adding an Encyclopedia volume to an existing schema.

-The Oracle database administrator may need to modify these SQL command examples for the specific Oracle installation.
-In the commands, substitute system and schema names appropriate to your environment.
+The Oracle database administrator may need to modify these SQL command examples for a specific Oracle installation.
+In the commands, substitute system and volume schema names appropriate to your environment.